Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 HKLM\SOFTWARE\Policies\Microsoft\Windows\Network Connections:NC_ShowSharedAccessUI
 ```

-## 3.6.9.3 - Ensure 'Require domain users to elevate when setting a network's location' is set to 'Enabled'
+## 3.6.9.3 - 'Require domain users to elevate when setting a network's location' is set to 'Enabled'

 >[!NOTE]
 >This policy setting determines whether to require domain users to elevate when setting a network's location.